jonhandlermd/darth_vecdor/ARCHITECTURE_NOTE_1.md

 # Prologue
 I had a "conversation" with ChatGPT about my code.
-I had asked it a question, and it thought that I was not "doing it right" and therefore had entailed some risks.
+I had asked it a question, and it thought that I was not "doing it right" and therefore had incurred some risks.
 When I described those design decisions as intentional, the "light bulb" or "aha" moment seemed to occur for ChatGPT, and it declared that I was using a thoughtful pattern akin to the "Active Record" from Ruby on Rails.
 I had never heard of Active Record, but was happy to know someone else had done something similar.
 I asked ChatGPT to write up an explanation of its understanding of my design philosophy and approach here.
 The following is what it wrote.
 I hope it's adequately accurate and helpful.

 # Background and Design Intent